jmurad77/General-Coding-Notes/README.md

 # General-Coding-Notes
-This just has random notes for the following
+This just has random notes for the following Topics:
-Grep
-VIM
-Big O notation
+Grep, VIM, and Big O notation